Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

 - BBQ Chicken

-The ribs were pretty basic in the overall scheme of things, and our chicken turned out well.
-However, BBQ chicken is one of those things that can vary greatly.
-So don’t be surprised if you end up with an order that’s a little more dry than you prefer.
+The ribs were pretty basic overall, and our chicken turned out well.
+However, BBQ chicken can vary greatly, so don’t be surprised if you end up with an order that’s a little more dry than you prefer.

 Additionally, plant-based diners are served Trixie’s Plant-Based Trio, which includes the following: